 Good teaching makes all the difference.
-Alumni honor the faculty and staff who have had a profound impact on their education through gifts to the Fund for Public Health Leadership.
+Alumni honor the faculty and staff who have had a profound impact on their education through gifts to the Columbia Mailman Scholarship in Public Health (formerly the Fund for Public Health Leadership).
 Below are just a few of the many tributes by graduates of Columbia’s Mailman School of Public Health.

 Do you have a professor you would like to honor?
 Make your gift here, and include the name of the professor you would like to honor plus any message in the notes page.
 We will share your tribute with the professor (if possible) and list it on the Tribute Wall.